AB-BLAST 3.0 is a powerful

 the AB-BLAST 1-hit implementation is nearly as fast

-and uses much less memory than the 2-hit algorithm described and implemented
+and uses much less memory than the 2-hit algorithm described

 by Altschul et al. (1997).